 - Failure to transition from pilot programs to production environments

-Many organizations today find themselves in a cycle of experimentation without impact successfully launching AI pilots but struggling to operationalize them across the enterprise.
+Many organizations today find themselves in a cycle of experimentation without impact successfully launching AI pilots but struggling to operationalize them across the enterprise, often without a clear view of their own AI maturity.

 The root cause is not the lack of algorithms or computational power.
-It is the lack of data readiness.
+It is weak data governance and the resulting lack of AI data readiness.

 The consequences of poor data trust extend far beyond technical inefficiencies.
 They directly influence business performance, risk exposure, and strategic decision-making.